Monitor and review the strategy

 - Is there an imbalance between work that needs to be done, the available workforce and the requisite knowledge and skills required?

-- Do new recruits have the required knowledge, skills and levels of expertise?
+- Does our workforce have the required knowledge, skills and levels of expertise?

 - Has the cost to recruit been reduced or increased?
 Why?
 What have been the outcomes?